© Crown copyright 2018

-HM Land Registry’s requirements are the same for small scale applications and large scale application as for a single registration application.
+Our requirements are the same for small-scale applications and large-scale application as for a single registration application.
 This means that you should follow the normal conveyancing practice of title investigation for each property.

 A form FR1 and a form DL (in duplicate) must be prepared for each property and placed with its bundle of deeds.
 You must also supply land charge searches for each property.
 To avoid requisitions, those searches must contain a certificate stating entries which affect the land.
 If the search results are bulky and apply to a large number of properties in your application, you should raise the point with us, as we may be able to make a special arrangement to accept certified extracts for each property.

 Often the documentation or the application form needs a plan.
-HM Land Registry needs to be able to accurately identify the land to be registered where the title deeds either refer to an old plan that cannot be reconciled with the current Ordnance Survey detail or the deeds only refer to the property by way of an insufficient description.
+We need to be able to accurately identify the land to be registered where the title deeds either refer to an old plan that cannot be reconciled with the current Ordnance Survey detail or the deeds only refer to the property by way of an insufficient description.
 Any plan should be prepared to the following guidelines.

 - It should be drawn true to scale and have a north point

-- It must show sufficient detail to enable the position and precise extent of the property to be related to the current Ordnance Survey map (eg roads and road junctions and other land marks) and it must not mask any existing detail shown on the plan
+- It must show sufficient detail to enable the position and precise extent of the property to be related to the current Ordnance Survey map (such as, roads and road junctions and other land marks) and it must not mask any existing detail shown on the plan

 - The property that you wish to register must be clearly identified by edging or colouring (red edging is conventionally used)

-- Multiple parcels of a property (eg house, parking space, dustbin space) must be identified separately by suitable plan markings
+- Multiple parcels of a property (such as, house, parking space, dustbin space) must be identified separately by suitable plan markings

 - Different floor levels must be identified on the plan and in the text of the deed